 Amazing Masterpieces in Tel Aviv Museum of Art!

 So since it was Built-in 2011; the Herta and Paul Amir Building is a striking architectural and visual masterpiece that stands as an artwork in itself.
 Due to the fact it’s designed by Preston Scott Cohen; the modern ‘envelope’ building boasts an intriguing façade of interlocking; concrete panels and was described by the New York Times as “an elongated Rubik’s Cube doused with bleach.”

-Yet another building in the complex of architectural interest and worth visiting is the Helena Rubenstein Pavilion; which houses exhibitions showcasing cutting-edge contemporary Israeli art and political and social messages.
-In fact, a ticket to the main museum will allow you entrance to the Helena Rubenstein Pavilion as well.
+Yet another building in the complex of architectural interest and worth visiting is the Helena Rubenstein Pavilion, which houses exhibitions showcasing cutting-edge contemporary Israeli art and political and social messages.
+In fact, a ticket to the main museum will also allow you entrance to the Helena Rubenstein Pavilion.

-When you need a break from all the art; head to the museum’s Pastel Brasserie & Bar for coffee or a light lunch.
+When you need a break from all the art, head to the museum’s Pastel Brasserie & Bar for coffee or a light lunch.
 Grab a table outside and watch the world go by.
-Another recommendation is Pastel; the Museum’s Tel Aviv of Art restaurant which is one of Tel Aviv’s best restaurants.
-Finally, I would like to recommend you considering taking a guided tour of the Tel Aviv Museum of Art.
-No doubt it will enhance your visit and leave a huge impression on your then going on your own with a private tour guide.
-Moreover, in my tours, you will get lots of information that are no in guide books like interesting biographical details about the artists and placing the artworks in context.
+Another recommendation is Pastel, the Museum’s Tel Aviv of Art restaurant, one of Tel Aviv’s best restaurants.
+Finally, I recommend you consider taking a guided Tel Aviv Museum of Art tour.
+Undoubtedly, it will enhance your visit and leave a significant impression on you than going on your own with a private tour guide.
+Moreover, in my tours, you will get lots of information not in the guidebooks, like interesting biographical details about the artists and placing the artworks in context.